Perkedel/Kaded-fnf-mods/README.md

 - **VIDEO CUTSCENER!!!** You can insert video in your song!!! thancc @GrowtopiaFli for the system.
 Available for both the start and end of each song, each difficulty!!! wow!!!! you can e.g. have different video even on each difficulty!!! ***no way!!!*** this is what should've been.
 - **CHANGES IN DEFAULT STAGE!!!** Now reinstalled stage light. but that's not all, **we also have added the light bloom on it as well!!!** hey, it even change color too on demand, such as every cheer!!! whoah!!!!
 - **NEW LUA MODCHART FUNCTIONS!!!**.
 We mirrored our special functions for the lua modchart too aswell.
 We got Cheer Now, Cam Zoom in, Set Colorable Background color, randomize the color, and more.
 FINALLY!!!
 We're getting closer to obsolette the hard coding! yeah!
+- **Define Headbang permission in the chart!!!** this `allowedToHeadbang` variable that controls permission to `hey`, `cheers`, `nganguk / shake head`, etc. is now available for JSON chart!!!
+Now, you can set this each difficulty yay!
+- **Define whether this song has dialog, in the chart!!!** you can now adjust `hasDialogueChat` (before song begin) & `hasEpilogueChat` (after song finish) to enable whether should this dialogue show. and also **IT WILL ALSO LOAD THE DIALOGUE AND EPILOGUE CHAT FILE FOR YOU!!!** WHOAH!!! that includes the video as well.
+- **More Lua functions!!!** we have mirrored some or most of the special functions found in `Playstate` class, to Lua modchart. now you can go brrr with those function, mwuahahahahahaa!!! we also mirrored the variables too as well.
+-
 - idk what next?
 - CODE LICENSED GNU GPL v3 instead of some sort of *Open Source but proprietarism-allowing-forking* licenses.
 ASSETS (only for Perkedel originals like Week Strong, Week 4'33") Licensed CC4.0-BY-SA as shown in GameBanana Page!!! yoinkers, **you can steal this (the original Perkedel week ones yess) but pls credit!** oh, better be higher quality than ever pls, not just mere reupload, yeah serious (okay irony prevention. if your mod has any quality changes except this mod you yoinked which means you just yoink my mod (because no idea what to mod in Last Funkin Moment right now), but you did made other enhancement (your original mod, quality change internal and external), that's completely fine.). and of course, Share Alike remember? yess!!
 OPEN SOURCE BOTH MODS & ASSETS, for real (The FLA, SVG, PSD, KRA, XM, BLEND, FBX, anything! all format).
 Yes, it's a great privillege that KadeEngine (and FNF formerly but still compliant) is licensed Apache (the one that is Android).
 This license allow forker to change license, don't know to where ups or down, but basically we can enforce more here yeah.
 Ah yess, finally.
 License that is not absolutely restrictive at all.